glennkroegel/pytorch-starlightcurves/notes.md

 - We know Tabby's star is not aliens because it absorbs specific frequencies in infrared, meaning it is not opaque.

 # Similarity search
+- Vectors that are similar to a query vector are those that have the lowest L2 distance or the highest dot product with the query vector.
+It also supports cosine similarity, since this is a dot product on normalized vectors.
 - Reference Billion Scale Similarity Search
 - Curse of dimensionality
 - Approximate methods are used to handle the complexity - but tend to break down for high dimensions.